 Following the City Council's review of the findings in October 2018, additional analysis was requested.
 The City's consultant, Keyser Marston Associates, Inc. (KMA), has completed the requested studies.
 The feasibility study evaluates the impacts that various potential inclusionary requirements would have on the financial feasibility of new residential development in Encinitas both citywide and on select R-30 Overlay upzoned sites.

 The nexus study was prepared to support adoption of a potential new affordable housing fee applicable to Residential Care facilities and to support in-lieu fees that apply to residential development projects.
-The findings of these studies will be presented to City Council and Planning Commission for direction to staff on December 11, 2019 at 4:00pm.
+The findings of these studies were presented to City Council and Planning Commission for direction to staff on December 11, 2019 and the staff report and meeting video is available here.

 The draft studies are available here: